10 Myths & Misconceptions About Women's Periods We Gotta Set Straight

 It may be hard to believe, but it is absolutely safe for women to go swimming during their periods.

 This myth probably came before the invention of internal feminine hygiene products.
-But lucky for us, we now have tampons and menstrual cups that make it safe, comfortable, and sanitary for women to do water-related activities on their periods.
+Women now have tampons and menstrual cups that make it safe, comfortable, and sanitary to participate in water-related activities on their periods.

-In fact, China national swimmer Fu Yuanhui broke the taboo on live TV, revealing that she was on her period when she swam the 4x100m medley relay during the 2016 Rio Olympics.
+In fact, China national swimmer Fu Yuanhui broke the taboo on international TV too, revealing that she was on her period when she swam the 4x100m medley relay during the 2016 Rio Olympics.

 Myth 4: Exercising while you're on your period can damage the uterus

-It must be said that it is perfectly fine for you to go exercise while you're on your period.
+It is perfectly fine for you to go exercise while you're on your period.

 "Instead, some studies have found that regular exercise can boost your mood and reduce menstrual cramps," she said.